 Bob represents developers, builders, commercial property owners, landlords, and property managers in tax assessment appeals and litigation involving landlord/tenant issues, eminent domain, and condemnation.
-He also represents clients in mediation and arbitration, and serves as a court-appointed mediator in the Circuit Court for Montgomery County.
+He also represents clients in mediation and arbitration, and has served as a court-appointed mediator in the Circuit Court for Montgomery County.
 Focusing his practice in Montgomery County, Bob routinely represents clients in matters involving the Montgomery County Departments of Finance and Transportation, Maryland State Highway Administration, Maryland State Department of Assessments and Taxation, Maryland Transit Administration, and other state and local government authorities.

 Throughout his career, Bob has shown a knack for finding creative ways to forge common ground between adversarial parties, in both tax appeals and real estate-related litigation.
 He focuses on building comprehensive case strategies that protect his clients’ interests while providing a path forward once their disputes have been resolved.
 His reputation for credibility, integrity, and honesty facilitates collaboration with key stakeholders, and his extensive experience affords clients the insights needed to make strategic decisions throughout the dispute resolution process.